Matej-ch/portfolio/README.md

 create default records in database (by default data will be purged)

-default user will be admin with password admin12345
+default user will be admin with password tada

 symfony console doctrine:fixtures:load --group=live